 Award for Research Impact (Economic and Social)

 Introduced in 2014, this Award recognises excellence by researchers who have achieved, or are currently achieving, outstanding economic and/or societal impact.
-The award celebrates success in collaborative partnerships and knowledge transfer.
-The Award replaces the Innovation and External Collaboration Award.
+The award celebrates success in collaborative working, partnerships, engagement and knowledge transfer activities that have led to significant impact.
+The Award replaces the Innovation and External Collaboration Award and the Award for Research Engagement and Impact (Economic and Social).

 2019 Johnson George